pachyderm/docs/content/latest/contributing/setup.md

 an unexpected state.
 It's been tested on docker for mac and minikube, but likely works in other kubernetes environments as well.

-To run it, simply call `./etc/reset.py` from the pachyderm repo root.
+To run it, simply call `./etc/reset.py` from the MLDM repo root.